Security Model

 agex provides a secure Python execution environment for AI agents through a comprehensive multi-layer security strategy.

-agex is significantly safer than frameworks that rely on direct exec() calls, but is not intended to be a substitute for a VM when running fully untrusted code from unknown sources.
+With isolation="none", agex is significantly safer than frameworks that rely on direct exec() calls, but is not intended to be a substitute for a VM when running fully untrusted code.
+For stronger guarantees, use isolation="process" or "kernel".

 Core Security Strategy